 Memorial contributions in memory of Jim can be made to the V.F.W. through Coles Tribute Center, 1950 Place St. Baker City, OR 97814.

-To send flowers to James "Jim" Coleman's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of James "Jim" Coleman, please visit our floral store.